 The 5th Core Drive of Gamification

-Social Influence and Relatedness is the fifth core drive within my Gamification Framework Octalysis, which is related to activities inspired by what other people think, do, or say.
-This Core Drive is the engine behind themes like mentorship, competition, envy, group quests, social treasures and companionship.
+Social Influence and Relatedness is Core Drive 5 within my Octalysis Gamification Framework, which is related to activities inspired by what other people think, do, or say.
+This Core Drive is the engine behind themes like mentorship, competition, envy, group quests, social treasures, and companionship.

 Social Influence & Relatedness is a Right Brain Core Drive that bases its success off the common, and sometimes inevitable human desire to connect and compare with one another.
 When utilized properly, it can serve as one of the strongest and long-lasting motivations for people to become connected and engaged.

 With the proliferation of new social media tools and platforms, more and more companies are working on optimizing Core Drive 5: Social Influence & Relatedness during the Discovery and Onboarding Process.

 Almost every consumer app these days urges you to “Invite Your Friends” upon joining their service.
 However, just because the social platform is there to spread a message, does not mean there necessarily are engaging content and context that are share-worthy.
 There are many pitfalls as Social Influence & Relatedness is a double-edged sword and needs to be done carefully.

 In my book, I share how powerful mentorship could be in a game setting such as Parallel Kingdom, but it is also consistently effective in every medium of activity that requires sustained motivation.